amiika/ziffers-paper/ziffers.md

 \caption{Pitches in degree notation.}
 \end{figure}

 In degree based notation, degrees range from 1 to 9 depending on the scale length.
 Compared with pitch class notation, the degree based notation does not have the root as a mirroring axis.
-Pitches can also be sharpened using **#** or flattened with **b** when using diatonic scales.

 **Note durations** are denoted with lower case characters which are selected from note length names, for example **w** for whole, **h** for half, **q** for quarter, **e** for the eight note etc. In integer notation, silence is defined using the character **r** for rest.
 In degree based notation, 0 is also treated as silence, as used in the Galin-Paris-Chevé notation [@dauphin2012devenir].
 Characters for nearby triplet notes have been selected on the basis of the close proximity on the qwerty keyboard.
 See the full [list of duration characters](https://github.com/amiika/ziffers/wiki/Melody#list-of-all-note-length-characters) in the documentation.
 Alternatively, decimals can be used instead of characters.
 Dotted lengths are used as in traditional musical notation to increase the note duration.
 Similarly, decimal notation can be used as an alternative to letter-based durations and dots, especially for venturing outside of the traditional note lengths.
 For example, famous nursery rhyme *Row row row your boat* could be notated differently depending on the chosen duration syntax:

 ~~~~ {.js}
 // Use of note length characters and dots for durations
 | q.
 0 0 | q0 e1 q.2 | q2 e1 q2 e3 | h4 qr | e 7 7 7 4 4 4 | 2 2 2 0 0 0 | q4 e3 q2 e1 | h.
 0 |

 // Use of decimal notation for durations
 | 0.375 0 0 | 0.25 0 0.125 1 0.375 2 | 0.25 2 0.125 1 0.25 2 0.125 3 | 0.5 4 0.25 r | // …
 ~~~~